-If you're a CIO, you already know that the tech industry is a hype machine generating an incredible amount of noise.
+If you're a CISO, you already know that the tech industry is a hype machine generating an incredible amount of noise.
 This is particularly true in security, where hype collides with fear-mongering and hero-tropes to create some truly outstanding buzzwords.
 One of the worst offenders is AI (Artificial Intelligence), which you've likely heard shouted from vendors across the spectrum.

 But what do vendors really mean when they're trumpeting AI?
 For the most part, it's a way to spice up the much more accurate term "machine learning."
 Sometimes, the truth is even more attenuated, and it refers to more basic analysis.
 Either way, it's a term that's created a lot of noise and a lot of confusion while being more artificial than it is intelligent.